secondlife/viewer/indra/newview/linux_tools/client-readme.txt

 4. KNOWN ISSUES
 -=-=-=-=-=-=-=-

+These are the most commonly-encountered known issues which are specific to the Alpha release of the Linux client.

+* VISUAL EFFECTS AND PERFORMANCE - many Linux graphics drivers are not as robust as their counterparts for other operating systems, so some advanced Second Life graphical features have been DISABLED by default to aid stability.
+See PROBLEM 3 in the TROUBLESHOOTING section if you wish to turn these on to possibly enhance your experience.

-The following user-visible features are currently not fully implemented on the Linux client and are therefore known not to work properly:
+* MISC - The following user-visible features are not currently fully implemented on the Linux client and are therefore known not to work properly at this time:
   * QuickTime movie playback and movie recording
   * Video memory detection
   * Full Unicode font rendering
   * Auto-updater

+* UPLOAD / SAVE / COLOR-PICKER DIALOGS - These only appear when the client is in 'windowed' mode, not 'fullscreen' mode.

 * UPDATING - when the client detects that a new version of Second Life is available, it will ask you if you wish to download the new version.
   This option is not implemented; to upgrade, you should manually download a new version from the Second Life web site, <http://www.secondlife.com/>.

-* UPLOAD / SAVE / COLOR-PICKER DIALOGS - These only function when the client is in 'windowed' mode, not 'fullscreen' mode.

-* GRAPHICAL SPEED/QUALITY - as many Linux graphics drivers are not as robust as their counterparts for some other operating systems, advanced Second Life graphical features have been disabled to aid stability.
-See PROBLEM 3 in the TROUBLESHOOTING section if you wish to turn these on to enhance your experience.

 5. TROUBLESHOOTING